epam/edp-install/docs/operator-guide/edp-access-model.md

 * The initial method involves `roles` and `groups` in Keycloak and is used for SonarQube, Jenkins and partly for Nexus.

 * The second method of resource access control in EDP involves `EDP custom resources`.
-This approach requires modifying custom resources that outline the required access privileges for every user or group and is used to govern access to Gerrit, Nexus, Headlamp, EKS Cluster and Argo CD.
+This approach requires modifying custom resources that outline the required access privileges for every user or group and is used to govern access to Gerrit, Nexus, EDP Portal, EKS Cluster and Argo CD.

 !!! info
     These two approaches are not interchangeable, as each has its unique capabilities.